ministryofjustice/security-guidance/docs/security-culture.md

 Some SMS messages get people to install malware.
 An example is Flubot, which steals personal and banking details.
 Flubot also uses your contact lists to send more fake texts.

-This poster shows you examples of typical scam SMS messages.
-It explains what FluBot is and how to remove it.
-It tells you about the best practices for avoiding being a victim of these scams.

 The best way to avoid SMS scams is to contact parcel delivery companies directly.
 Go to their website and tracking your parcel there.
 Never click on a link in a text message.

-The leaflet is available [here](./culture/christmas-sms-delivery-scams.pdf).

 ## Contact details